PixelGuys/Cubyz-Assets/MusicGuidelines.md

 **LINK:** [How to make a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)

 ## Song Rules and Suggestions
 There are some rules and suggestions you should follow.
-Please read through them before making a song.
+Please read through them before making a song, as your song may be rejected if not followed.

 ### Follow our Footsteps
 - Before you begin making songs, it is recommended that you listen to [what Cubyz already has](https://github.com/PixelGuys/Cubyz-Assets/tree/master/music) so you can get an idea for its musical style.